 so, instead of cascading tasks and assigning deadlines, you would be discussing the most important improvement areas, and have the teams engaged in problem-solving exercises. such a discussion helps teams decide on the outcomes they can and will deliver.

-here are more reasons why okr is your go-to management solution:
+here are more reasons why okr is your go-to management tool:

 okrs help you stay focused on what’s important